 Encumbrances-Encumbrances are commitments related to unperformed (executory) contracts for goods or services (i.e., purchase orders, contracts, and commitments).
 Encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
 While all appropriations and encumbrances lapse at year end, valid outstanding encumbrances (those for which performance under the executory contract is expended in the next year) are re-appropriated and become part of the subsequent year's budget pursuant to state regulations.

-Significant encumbrances are amounts encumbered in excess of \$20,000.
-As of June 30, 2018, the District had two significant encumbrances in the amounts of \$22,810 and \$36,367 for foster student services and a vehicle acquisition, respectively.
+The District considers encumbrances to be significant for amounts that are encumbered in excess of \$20,000.
+As of June 30, 2019, the District reported the following significant encumbrances within the General Fund.